 Currently, we have a revolving loan agreement with a bank that provides for a maximum available credit of \$15.0 million that expires on December 31, 2008.
 We pay interest on any outstanding amounts at a rate equal to, at our option, LIBOR plus 1.5%, or the greater of either the Federal Funds Effective Rate plus 0.5% or the bank's prime interest rate.
 The line of credit contains two financial covenants, a Leverage Ratio and a Fixed Charge Ratio, that apply in the event that our consolidated cash, cash equivalents and marketable securities balance falls below \$25.0 million at any time.
 We may terminate the loan agreement prior to its full term without penalty, provided we give 30 days advance written notice to the bank.
-As of June 30, 2008, no borrowings were outstanding under the facility.
+As of September 30, 2008, no borrowings were outstanding under the facility.
+We intend to renew this revolving loan agreement with the bank and are currently negotiating the terms of the agreement.

 On July 26, 2007, our Board of Directors authorized a program to repurchase up to one million shares of our common stock.
 The share repurchase program is funded using our existing cash, cash equivalents, marketable securities and future cash flows.
-We repurchased 484,437 shares of our common stock in the six months ended June 30, 2008 under the program at a cost of approximately \$4.1 million.
+We repurchased 725,721 shares of our common stock in the nine months ended September 30, 2008 under the program at a cost of approximately \$6.1 million.

 On June 25, 2008, we entered into a ten-year agreement with ViaSat, Inc. to begin a global expansion of our mini-VSAT Broadband satellite communication service, including an initial purchase of three new regional satellite hubs.
-In addition to the purchase of these satellite hubs, as part of the coverage expansion, we plan to seek to acquire additional satellite capacity from Ku-band satellite operators, expend funds to seek regulatory approvals and permits, develop product enhancements in anticipation of the expansion and hire additional personnel.
+On October 3, 2008, we entered into a 5-year agreement with GE International Holdings, Inc. (also known as SAT-GE) to lease satellite capacity in order to provide coverage in the Pacific Ocean.
+In addition to these agreements, as part of the coverage expansion, we plan to seek to acquire additional satellite capacity from Ku-band satellite operators, expend funds to seek regulatory approvals and permits, develop product enhancements in anticipation of the expansion and hire additional personnel.
 We anticipate these costs will be funded by cash, cash equivalents and marketable securities on hand, as well as anticipated future cash flows from operations.

-We believe that the \$52.6 million we hold in cash, cash equivalents and marketable securities, together with our other existing working capital, will be adequate to meet planned operating and capital requirements through the foreseeable future.
+We believe that the \$49.4 million we hold in cash, cash equivalents and marketable securities, together with our other existing working capital, will be adequate to meet planned operating and capital requirements through the foreseeable future.
 However, as the need or opportunity arises, we may seek to raise additional capital through public or private sales of securities or through additional debt financing.
 There are no assurances that we will be able to obtain any additional funding or that such funding will be available on terms acceptable to us.